ggandor/lightspeed.nvim/README.md

   there is only one match), or the label character, if the target is [shortcutable](#shortcuts).
 - _certain beacons are extinguished; only char1 + char2 matches remain_
-- _the cursor automatically jumps to the first match by default; pressing any other key than a group-switch or a target label exits the plugin now_
+- _the cursor automatically jumps to the first match if there are enough "safe" labels; pressing any other key than a group-switch or a target label exits the plugin now_
 - optionally [cycle through the groups of matches](#grouping-matches-by-distance) that can be labeled at once
 - choose a labeled target to jump to (in the current group)